srand/jolt/docs/configuration.rst

         | See ``JOLT_CACHE_URI`` for format.
 The default is ``tcp://scheduler.:9090``.

+    * - ``JOLT_NIX``
+      - ``nix``
+      - | Enables the worker to execute tasks in a pure Nix shell.

+        | A pure Nix shell is a shell environment where only the Nix package manager
+          is available.
+This is useful for building software in a controlled environment where the host environment is not allowed to leak into the build.

+        | A ``shell.nix`` file must be present in the workspace root directory, containing
+          the Nix environment to enter.
+If not present, the worker will execute tasks in the host environment.

+        | The default is ``false``.

     * - ``JOLT_NIX_KEEP``
       - ``nix_keep``
       - | A list of worker host environment variables to keep when entering